SectumImperial/meta-slider/README.md

 ## Description
 The slider can work with one or two thumbs.
 It can display a progress bar, display step labels on the scale, as well as a value hint above the thumb.
 It can take horizontal and vertical position.
 The slider can be configurated with the JS and can validdate input data.
+Options is object.

 ## How to add?